Frequently asked questions#

 mainbookmark is active and pointing to the repository head.
 Run:hg idThe command should output the current revision, followed by

 tip main.
-If it doesn't, the bookmark can be moved to the current revision with:hg bookmark main
+If it doesn't, the bookmark must be moved to the current revision and pushed with:hg bookmark main hg push -B main

 Troubleshooting#